 Why a Dental Implant Bottle Opener Wouldn’t Work

-One of the problems people have with dental implants is that they imagine the implant is indestructible.
+One of the problems people have with dental implants is that they imagine the implant will never break.
 True, it’s made of titanium, and the crown is made of advanced ceramics (or a bottle opener), but that doesn’t mean it’s well suited for opening bottles.
 Dental implants get surrounded by bone, and with repeated wear, the bone around the implant can be damaged or may be removed by the body.
 This results in failure of the dental implant.

 Wear on bone is worse in dental implants than in natural teeth.
 In natural teeth, there’s a natural shock absorber between the tooth and the bone, but in dental implants the two are directly connected, putting more force on the bone.